chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 From the above output we see that, in addition to the visible **Login** and **Password** fields, the hidden **DomainId=0** field is critical for Silverpeas authentication.

-Then, we also need to identify a pattern in the Silverpeas’ response that allows us to discard incorrect passwords, so we run the command below passing a "wrong password" on purpose:
+Third, we also need to identify a pattern in the Silverpeas’ response that allows us to discard incorrect passwords, so we run the command below passing a "wrong password" on purpose:

 (btw, wouldn't it be funny if - after innocently running it - we realized that 'wrongpassword' is the correct password..?!)